Categorical Symmetry of the Standard Model from Gravitational Anomaly: Categorical Symmetry from Mixed -Gravitational Anomaly

-Since $\partial \PD(A)=Y\sqcup \ldots$ and $\partial (-Z)=-Y\sqcup \ldots$, we can deform $\PD(A)\cup (-Z)$ into a smooth hypersurface and push it inside the bulk so that it does not intersect with $Y$ anymore (see Fig. \ref{fig:defect-bulk-push}).
 This will not change the total action (\ref{S-eta-5d-4d}), since $\eta$-invariant is topological in the bulk.
-But this implies that the operator (\ref{DZ4-def}) is well defined by itself as a topological operator in $M^4$, without the need of specifying the 4d extension of $Y$ into 5d bulk.
-As before, the defects become noninvertible because $T$ is a noninvertible TQFT.
+But this implies that the operator (\ref{DZ4-def}) is well defined by itself as a topological operator in $M^4$, without the need of specifying the 4d extension of $\CY$ into 5d bulk.
+As before, the defects become noninvertible because $\bT$ is a noninvertible TQFT.

 Note that the embedding $\Z_4\hookrightarrow \U(1)$ induces the map between the corresponding anomalies in the opposite direction (see App. \ref{app:anomaly-polynomial-quantization}):